 Jurassic Park: Operation Genesis was described by its publisher as a “world-builder”, something not seen a lot on consoles, but generally known as a “tycoon game” on the PC (think Zoo Tycoon or Theme Park).
-The real twist here is that Operation Genesis is infused with 3D dinosaurs that made the original movies such beloved classics.
+The real twist here is that Operation Genesis is infused with the 3D dinosaurs that made the original movies such beloved classics.
 Your job is to develop the dino population and build a theme park around them, managing all of the star characters from the movies and churn out a profitable operation for your boss, Dr. John Hammond and Ingen.

 All of this is done within a typical sandbox-type game engine that, unlike the RollerCoaster Tycoon or Theme Park series, is completely rendered in 3D.
 It captures the setting’s tropical atmosphere with a 3D graphics engine resplendent with detailed dino models, pixel-shaded water and smooth lighting effects.
 Moreover, its unusual subject means you’ll get more than a standard ride-building sim.

 Before you can have dinos to attract visitors, you’ll need to uncover and rebuild their genetic information from fossilized remains.
 Even once you’ve done this and built the necessary pens and infrastructure to keep them and your visitors safely separate, all sorts of problems can spring up, from vomiting Velociraptors to angry Allosaurs.
 The former can be remedied with TLC and medicine.
 The latter, however, introduces the game’s action component, which involves jumping in a chopper to gun down the uncontrollable beast, or at least rescue any humans in close vicinity.